 In addition, the Credit Facility requires us to meet certain financial conditions tests.
 Events beyond our control can affect our ability to meet these financial conditions tests and to comply with other provisions governing the Credit Facility and the senior unsecured notes.
-Our failure to comply with obligations under the agreements governing the Credit Facility and the senior unsecured notes may result in an event of default under the agreements governing the Credit Facility and the senior unsecured notes may result in an event of this indebtedness and our other indebtedness.
+Our failure to comply with obligations under the agreements governing the Credit Facility and the senior unsecured notes may result in an event of default under the agreements governing the Credit Facility and the senior unsecured notes, respectively.
+A default, if not cured or waived, may permit acceleration of this indebtedness and our other indebtedness.
 We may not be able to remedy these defaults.
 If our indebtedness is accelerated, we may not have sufficient funds available to pay the accelerated indebtedness and may not have the ability to refinance the accelerated indebtedness on terms favorable to us or at all.